alygao/alygao/README.md

 # Hello, I'm Alyssa! 👋

 I'm currently a Computer Science student at the University of Waterloo specializing in Business.
-I'm a software developer who enjoys baking and bullet journaling in my free time.
+I'm a programmer who enjoys baking and cafe hopping in my free time.
 Currently, I am interning as a Data Engineer at [Ritual](https://ritual.co/).

 ### 🌱 Currently Working On:
-- Lo-fi Station
-- Personal Website
+I'm currently working on my personal website!
+Click [here](https://www.figma.com/file/gqg4ktE2PB3BhDFXTQ7xDs/Personal-Website?node-id=110%3A61) to see the Figma Designs!

 ### ✨ Core Skills:
 <!--